Major Collaborative Archival Initiatives

 Your proposal will be reviewed by:

-- Peer Reviewers: We will ask 7 to 10 external peer reviewers to evaluate the proposal.
+- Peer Reviewers: We will ask up to 7 external peer reviewers to evaluate and score the proposal.

-- The Commission: After reviewing proposals, reviewers' comments, and the applicants’ responses, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
+- The Commission: Based on reviews and staff evaluation, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules.

 Award Administration Information